 In principle, preference is for rights of way to serve no more than five lots.
-Where there are six or more lots then legal roads should be provided.
+Where there are six or more lots or potential for future lots then legal roads should be provided.

 9.4.3 Design and Access Statement